 – Please Contact Us if you would like to make a special request.

 Unfortunately, cut flowers cannot stay beautiful for very long in the Thailand climate.
-You can help them “live” as long as possible if you care for them correctly (see also our Flower Care page for a complete guide).
-They will also live longer in places where there is air-conditioning.
+They will live longest in places where there is air-conditioning.

 Should I Deliver to my Recipient Where They Work?

-Have Questions or Want more Advice?
+Have Questions or Want Advice?
 We will be very happy to help you.
 Please Contact Us.